-Inventories: Inventories are valued at the lower of cost (first-in, first-out) or net realizable value, and include material, labor and overhead.
+Inventories: Inventories are valued at the lower of cost (first-in, first-out) or net realizable value, and include material. labor and overhead.

 Prepaid advertising and marketing costs: Prepaid advertising and marketing costs include costs of advertisements that have not yet been published.
 Upon publishing of an advertisement, the related cost is expensed by the Company.
-Advertising and promotional costs for the years ended October 31, 2017 and 2016 were approximately \$3,009,000 and \$2,556,000, respectively.
+Advertising and promotional costs for the years ended October 31, 2018 and 2017 were approximately \$2,815,000 and \$3,009,000, respectively.

-Equipment and leasehold improvements: Depreciation of equipment is computed using the straightline method over the estimated useful lives of the respective assets, which range from three to ten years.
-Amortization of leasehold improvements and leased equipment is computed using the straight-line method over the lesser of the lease term or estimated useful lives of the assets.
+Equipment and leasehold improvements: Depreciation of equipment is computed using the straight-line method over the estimated useful lives of the respective assets, which range from three to ten years.
+Amortization of leasehold improvements and leased equipment is computed using the straight-line method over the lease term or estimated useful lives of the assets.
 Major additions and improvements are capitalized, and repairs and maintenance are charged to operations as incurred.